metalink-dev/metalinks/metalink_editor/readme.txt

 "executable", if this would fail).
 Otherwise you need to run python with "metalink_editor.py" as the argument.

-The source distribution requires Python (works on 2.4 and 2.5, maybe on earlier versions too) and wxPython.
-I have tested wxPython 2.6 and that works very fine, the 2.4 version doesn't work at all and 2.5 have not been tested yet.
+The source distribution requires Python (works with 2.4 and 2.5, maybe with earlier versions too) and wxPython.
+I have tested with wxPython 2.6 and that works.
+The 2.4 version doesn't work at all and 2.5 have not been tested yet.

 The interface should be quite easy to use.
-It works like in most other editors.
+It works like most other editors.

 I'll explain a few features in more detail though.
 One thing that is not very obvious is how to edit an already entered URL.
 To do that simply double click it,